Glenridding

 Glenridding is a village at the southern end of Ullswater, in the English Lake District.
 The village is popular with mountain walkers who can scale England's third-highest mountain, Helvellyn, and many other challenging peaks from there.

-Etymology
+Toponymy

 The name Glenridding is generally agreed to be Cumbric in origin, with the first element being *glinn, 'valley', and the second being *redïn, 'ferns, bracken' (cf. Welsh glyn rhedyn), giving a meaning of 'valley overgrown with bracken'.
 First recorded as Glenredyn in around 1290, the name's present form is thought to have been influenced by the Middle English element ridding, 'clearing'.

 Geography

 Glenridding is in the civil parish of Patterdale.

 On 6 December 2015, Storm Desmond caused extensive and devastating flooding to the village, with torrential rainfall and rivers bursting their banks.
 Four days later, more rainfall caused rivers to burst their banks once again, leading to even more flood damage to businesses and homes in the village.
 Following the floods the community set up a Flood Action Group who continue to work on recovery and resilience measures to reduce the risk of future flooding.